Tū-irirangi

-Tū-irirangi was a Maori rangatira (chieftain) of the Ngāti Whāita hapu of the Ngāti Raukawa iwi in the Tainui tribal confederation from the Waikato region, New Zealand.
+Tū-irirangi was a Māori rangatira (chieftain) of the Ngāti Whāita hapū of the Ngāti Raukawa iwi in the Tainui tribal confederation from the Waikato region, New Zealand.
 He is an ancestor of the Ngāti Kinohaku hapu (sub-tribe) of Ngāti Maniapoto and probably lived in the mid-to-late seventeenth century.

 Life

 Tū-irirangi was born at Kāwhia.
-His father was Huiao, who was himself a son of Whāita and a great-grandson of Raukawa, the founder of Ngati Raukawa, through whom he was a male-line descendant of Hoturoa, the leader of the Tainui canoe.
+His father was Huiao, who was himself a son of Whāita and a great-grandson of Raukawa, the founder of Ngāti Raukawa, through whom he was a male-line descendant of Hoturoa, the leader of the Tainui canoe.
 His mother was Māpau-inuhia, a daughter of Uenuku-tuhatu, son of Whatihua and Rua-pū-tahanga.
 He had one full sister, Hine-moana, and a half-brother, Paiariki.

 Tū-irirangi married Kinohaku, a daughter of Rereahu and sister of Maniapoto.
 He was her cousin on both sides, since her father, Rereahu was a son of Raukawa, while her mother Hine-au-Pounamu was the daughter of one of Māpau-inuhia's brothers.
 The amount of food gathered by Tū-irirangi and his tribe for the wedding feast was enormous and remains a source of mana for his descendants, Ngāti Kinohaku.
 In response to this, some Tainui people joked that Kinohaku had been “bought with pipi.”